 Better to be safe than sorry!
 Just in case there’s a problem with gift along the way, it’s always worth including a return address both on the outside and inside of your package.
 That way, it won’t get lost forever and you can have a second stab at sending it.
 Nowhere is ‘better late than never’ more appropriate than in the world of present giving, after all.

 It’s best to give your gift as much time as possible to arrive, in the event that there are problems with its delivery.
-Generally, our services are very reliable, as we work with well-known couriers for international shipping like DHL, USPS and we have our own branded International Pickup and Drop Off services, which are operated by FedEx.
+Generally, our services are very reliable, as we work with well-known couriers for international shipping like DHL, USPS, and UPS.
+We sell a range of pickup and drop off services, some of which are operated by FedEx.

 At the busier times of the year, such as Christmas or Thanksgiving, it can take slightly longer to arrive as the courier networks are stretched with the sheer volume of packages.
 Also, bear in mind there are last recommended posting dates for Christmas, so you have to be a little more organized than usual then.